 This policy intends to avoid unnecessary loss or injury resulting from use of university laboratories by individuals who do not have appropriate training, supervision, or authorization.
 Only those individuals authorized under this policy are permitted in specified university laboratories.

 This Policy provides that at UNC Charlotte centers and institutes are established or discontinued at the discretion of the Chancellor, following review or evaluation by the Centers & Institutes Committee and recommendation by the Provost.
-The process is managed by the Vice Chancellor for Research and Economic Development in accordance with procedures established by the Centers and Institutes Committee.
+The process is managed by the Vice Chancellor for Research in accordance with procedures established by the Centers and Institutes Committee.

 Reviewed by the Staff Organization and approved by the Faculty Council at one of its last meetings of the 2000-2001 academic year, this policy was developed in accordance with the UNC Board of Governors’ comprehensive new policy on copyrights.
 It establishes the Faculty Copyright Education and Policy Committee and a copyright dispute resolution mechanism.
 In addition, the policy provides guidance on copyright infringement and fair use.
 Finally, it establishes parameters for ownership of various types of copyrightable works by faculty, staff, and students.
 This policy is subject to modification as the result of further discussion with the Faculty during next year.
 Additionally, the Provost will call for a review of the policy after two years of operation under its terms.